HSAR/Caldwell/Caldwell_notes.md

     - Power draw shuts down the ship if energy supply does not match demand.
 Total shutdown, not partial shutdown (prevents E:D-like necessity for configuration of energy priority).
       - Heavier reactors provide more energy.
       - Adding capacitor batteries provide short-term refilling pools of energy.
 Possible to factor in inefficiency?
-  - Slots only support a limited mass and power draw?
+  - (Future) Slots only support a limited mass and power draw?
+  - Armour protects a certain component and is degraded when hit.
+    - Perpendicular hits transfer full damage, angled hits proportionally less.
+    - Item HP?
+Armoured items (e.g. turrets, ammo boxes)?
+    - (Future) Line of sight, damage localisation?
+Armour plates should protect components underneat, but only underneath.

   - Reactor weight example
     - MT30 gas turbine